 AI can automate a few parts of the radiology workflow.
 It can help analyze medical images faster than medical professionals, as it has better computational capabilities.

-It can improve the speed, efficiency and accuracy which can further lead to better care.
+It can improve speed, efficiency, and accuracy, which can further lead to better care.

 2. More Accurate Diagnosis